IanGarraway/DF-Challenge-6---Cap-Stone-Project/docs/planning/userStories.md

 - [x] front end testing
 - [x] back end testing

+### User story 23

+"As a user, I want to be able to log out of the program, removing my access token, so I can control who has access to my account"

+- [x] add log out button to header
+- [x] add logout route to front end service
+- [x] add logout route to backend service
+- [x] front end testing
+- [x] back end testing

+### User story 24

+"As a user, I want to be able to navigate the site, so I can use it effectively"

+- [x] add navigation system on a header

 ### User story 9

 "As a player, I'd like to see the games screen laid out like the wireframe"